Hello! I’m Lori.

 I’m an artist and children’s author-illustrator who helps people like you develop your inner artist.

 Through my workshops, how-tos, and humorous point of view, I’ve helped hundreds of children and adults to connect, and re-connect, with their creativity.
-And we’ve had a heck of a lot of fun doing it!
+And we’ve had a lot of fun doing it!

 I’m so glad you’re here, and I can’t wait to draw with you.